What is the Close the Gap program?

 * Ensure you identify as Aboriginal and/or Torres Strait Islander if you attend hospital - this includes attending emergency and as an inpatient, you also have access to an Aboriginal Liaison Officer (ALO) during you hospital stay.

 Have you had your 715 (Health Assessment)?
 You are entitled to this every year & if necessary every 9 months.
-This assists with Preventative Health, early detection of a medical condition &
+This assists with Preventative Health, early detection and treatment of a medical condition.

 Bi-Annual Cancer Screenings - Cervical, Bowel, Breast & Prostate Cancer screening